AdrielEvaristo/Bay-Area-Mice-Dataset/datasetcard.md

 will determine if urbanization in the Bay Area, which includes San Francisco, San Jose, Oakland, and Marin County, is causing evolutionary responses to the Peromyscus maniculatus

+## Hypothesis 1: Our first hypothesis will revolve around Aim 1.
+We would take phenotypic traits to measure differences among urban deer mice populations.
+We can use an example such as body weight:

+Example:

+Null hypothesis (H₀): There is no significant difference in mean body weight among urban deer mice populations across different Bay Area cities.

+Alternate hypothesis (H₁): There is a significant difference in mean body weight among urban deer mice populations across different Bay Area cities.

 ## Aim 1 - Phenotypic Differences Among Populations
 Objective: Assess whether urban environments lead to measurable phenotypic variation in deer mouse populations